chavez-lab/protocols/3_Running_Jupyter_on_Pines/README.md

 # Start JupyterLab without opening a browser, set it to listen on port 8893 and on all IP addresses (0.0.0.0)
 ```

 I would first recommend copying the file `jupyter.sh` to your directory where you want to run Jupyter, using `cp jupyter.sh /path/to/desination_dir`.
-Then you can use 'cd path/to/desination_dir`.
+Then you can use `cd path/to/desination_dir`.

 Now, within your destination directory, run the script using `sbatch jupyter.sh`.
 After doing this, it will provide an output like this:`Submitted batch job 243407`.
 You can view the logs of this output using `cat jupyter_jobid.log`.
 In this case, it would be `cat jupyter_243407.log`.
 Next, run squeue -u username to determine what node your script is running on.